Marrakech to Fes via the Sahara Desert: 4-Day Itinerary for Solo Travellers

 Explore the winding laneways of Marrakech and uncover its stunning architectural treasures

-- Stroll through the UNESCO-recognised ksar of Ait Benhaddou, which has served a backdrop for numerous films
+- Stroll through the UNESCO-recognised ksar of Ait Benhaddou, which has served as a backdrop for numerous films

 - Embark on a camel trek into the Sahara from the desert town of Merzouga, enjoying a night beneath the endless stars